June 11, 2024

 • DIY projects

-For example, want to make an origami bird?
-You’ll find the perfect Short on the @easyorigamiworld channel, where you can learn step by step in under a minute.
+For example, want to make an origami hat?
+You’ll find the perfect Short on the @easyorigamiworld channel, where you can follow its step by step guide in under a minute.

 Behind-the-scenes sneak peeks